electronicayciencia/EasyMCP2221/docs/source/examples.rst

     }

 In case of error, make sure MCP2221A is properly connected.
 Use Microchip's tool to find the device.
-Also read the troubleshooting section of :doc:`install`.
+Also read the troubleshooting section in :doc:`install`.

 .. currentmodule:: EasyMCP2221.Device